 Welcome to Residence Life at DBU!
-As the Director of Residence Life, I want to thank you for considering joining the DBU community as a student.
+As the Director of University Housing, I want to thank you for considering joining the DBU community as a student.
 The information below is designed to give you a brief overview of life as a resident at DBU and highlight the important aspects of on-campus living.
-The Office of Residence Life is designed to be an extension of classroom learning and to provide valuable life experience in the educational process.
+University Housing is an extension of classroom learning and provides valuable life experience in the educational process.

 These living and learning environments provide students with opportunities to develop interpersonal skills, to increase their understanding of different cultures, and to learn self-discipline in organizing their time for study, work, and social activities.